 If you don’t have a maternal history of breast cancer, you’re low risk

 According to the National Breast Cancer Foundation, only about 10 percent of those diagnosed with breast cancer have a family history of the disease.
 And among those, it’s not just mom that matters: Although many doctors were taught to ask about a woman’s mother when calculating breast cancer risk, we now know it’s possible to inherit problematic genes from your father’s or your mother’s DNA.
-Learn the top ways to decrease your risk of breast cancer.

 If you have osteoarthritis of the knee, get surgery